andrinr/gsn-link-sign-pred/README.md

 where $L_i$ is the number of negative edges connected to node $v_i$ and $l^{-}$, $l^{0}$ and $l^{+}$ are the thresholds for the negative, neutral and positive force respectively. $\alpha^{-}$, $\alpha^{0}$ and $\alpha^{+}$ are the scaling factors for the negative, neutral and positive force respectively.

-### Current State

-The method works reasonably well, however it appears to be rather difficult to extend upon it.
-There are some areas where the method could be improved:

-1. Find better paramters for the simulation to increase the results.
-2. Optimize the simulation runtime to underline the fact, that the method is way faster than other methods.
-3. Find theories other than the social balance theory, that could be implemented using a spring network simulation.
-4. Apply the method to other datasets.

 ### Differentiable Simulation for Parameter Optimization

 I have rewritten the entire code and made it JAX comptabile.